zuijdhoek/ProgrammingAssignment4/README.md

 ### Programming Assignment 4: Getting And Cleaning Data
 The assignment concerns a series of operations to be executed with different data files in order to create one single and tidy dataset.
+These operations will be executed by running the R script file **run_analysis.r** (also included).

+* Loads the training and the test data files.
+* Narrows the datasets by extracting only the measurements on the mean and standard deviation for each measurement.
+* Assigns descriptive activity names to name the activities in the data set
+* Assigns appropriately labels the data set with descriptive variable names.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+IMPORTANT!

+Only when the original data files (not included) are located in your R-Studion working directory (subfolder **"UCI HAR Dataset"**) the resultset can be reproduced!

 Following files are included:

-**run_analysis**
+**run_analysis.R**
-This is the R-script that must be run to generate the tidy dataset.
+This is the R script file that must be run to generate the tidy dataset.
 The script itself contains comment for each step that has been taken and will explain how to obtain a resultset from gathering the raw data till assembling the final tidy dataset.

-IMPORTANT!

-Only when the original data files (not included) are located in your R-Studion working directory (subfolder **"UCI HAR Dataset"**) the resultset can be reproduced!

 **resultset.txt**
 This is the final dataset.
 This is a space separated file which can be loaded in R studio using following statement: